 - 3/4 cup filtered water

-- 1 cup raw sunflower seeds - soaked for at least 2 hours in warm filtered water, strained and rinsed
+- 1 cup raw sunflower and/or pumpkin seeds - soaked for at least 2 hours in warm filtered water, strained and rinsed

 - 1/4 cup expeller-pressed avocado oil

 - 1/4 cup + 1 Tbsp fresh lemon juice (about 1 large organic lemon)